nodejs/inclusivity/README.md

 ### Scope

-The Inclusivity Working Group shall have autonomy over enforcing it's own Code of Conduct and moderating its own PRs, issues, Slacks, and other community spaces.
+The Inclusivity Working Group shall have autonomy over enforcing its own Code of Conduct and moderating its own PRs, issues, Slacks, and other community spaces.